 In order to secure coverage and reimbursement for any product that might be approved for sale, a company may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of the product, in addition to the costs required to obtain FDA or other comparable regulatory approvals.
 Nonetheless, product candidates might not be considered medically necessary or cost effective.
-Additionally, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
-Further, one payor's determination to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
+Additionally, a payor's decision to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
 Third-party reimbursement might not be sufficient to maintain price levels high enough to realize an appropriate return on investment in product development.